Chapter 6: Introduction to Class Templates in C++

 - Learning about STL storage class vector

-- Defining the member function of a class template
+- Defining the member functions of a class template

-- Writing the copy constructor of a class template
+- Writing copy constructor of a class template

-- Writing the copy assignment operator of a class template
+- Writing copy assignment operator of a class template

 - Creating an instance of a class template